ibm-apiconnect/lifecycle/production-lifecycle.md

-## Publishing
+## API Product Deployment

-In API Connect, the logical runtime or stack is represented by a catalog.
+In API Connect, the logical runtime stack is represented by the catalog concept.
 In order to socialize and/or enforce APIs the product that references the APIs must be deployed to a catalog.
-API products can either be published to a catalog from the online API Manager drafts location or from a file system.
+API products can either be deployed to a catalog from the online API Manager drafts location or from a file system.

 For most production use case cases, we recommend keeping the API product and OpenAPI definitions in a first class source code control